shahbaz1991/SightSpectrum/README.md

 App working in both platforms iOS and Android

 RealTime Database Structure:
-    -details/   (storing user details w.r.t mobile number) -users/     ( storing user's mobile number and password) -online/    (it is created only when the user is logged in)
+    -details/   (storing user details w.r.t mobile number),
+    -users/     ( storing user's mobile number and password),
+    -online/    (it is created only when the user is logged in),

 dummy numbers for Testing: